New York Indian Community Guide

 New York, NY 10016

-Reviewer's Summary: Nice Food, OK Service; Good Value for Money
+Cinnamon Lexington Ave Review: Nice Food, OK Service; Good Value for Money

-If like us you are a habitué at Indian restaurants in Manhattan, it’s hard to ignore the Curry Hill stretch on Lexington Avenue in NYC.
+If like us you are a habituè at Indian restaurants in Manhattan, it’s hard to ignore the Curry Hill stretch on Lexington Avenue in NYC.

 You can’t walk two steps in the neighborhood without tripping over an Indian restaurant – some good, some ugly and some horribly ugly.